Introduction to Flexible Electronics by Loomia

 Multi-Layer

 Multi-layer flexible electronics are a bit more complex than the others.
-After all, they are a combination of two types of flexible electronics—single and double sided.
+After all, they are a combination of two types of flexible electronics—single and double-sided.
 Because they are more “elaborate” in design, they are best suited for applications with design challenges—many of which require a high circuit density that is not possible with a single or double layer.
 Multi-layer flexible electronics are typically used in sophisticated and high-performance applications in military and aerospace.
-However, they have been used in smaller scale products such as:
+However, they have been used in smaller-scale products such as:

 • Remotes